feathersjs/feathers/docs/api/schema/validators.md

 ## Usage

 The following is the standard `validators.ts` file that sets up a validator for data and querys (for which string types will be coerced automatically).
 It also sets up a collection of additional formats using [ajv-formats](https://ajv.js.org/packages/ajv-formats.html).
 The validators in this file can be customized according to the [Ajv documentation](https://ajv.js.org/) and [its plugins](https://ajv.js.org/packages/).
-You can find the available Ajv options in the [Ajs class API docs](https://ajv.js.org/options.html).
+You can find the available Ajv options in the [Ajv class API docs](https://ajv.js.org/options.html).

 ```ts
 import { Ajv, addFormats } from '@feathersjs/schema'